 The core principles of successfully packing dishes for a long-distance move are already described earlier in the post where we explained how to pack plates in a dish barrel.

 A common mistake we see during large-scale moves at a longer distance is that some families decide to cut costs on moving boxes.
 Instead of buying and properly packing a dish barrel with all their plates and glassware, they try to find cheaper, used boxes.

-It’s easy to find free moving boxes, however, we do not recommend you do this for a long distance move.
+It’s easy to find free moving boxes, however, we do not recommend you do this for a long-distance move.
 Used moving boxes are often scruffy and worn out to an extent that they may pose a threat to your items.
-If the bottom fails, you’ll end up with plenty of dishes or glassware broken at tiny pieces.
-Most certainly you won’t be able to restore them afterward and will have to throw them away.
+If the bottom fails, you’ll end up with plenty of dishes or glassware broken into tiny pieces.
+Most certainly you won’t be able to restore them afterwards and will have to throw them away.

 If you don’t want to use newspaper when packing the dishes or any paper at all, that’s fine.
 Simply look forward to other packing material such as bubble wrap which will do the job in a similar way.
 There are other alternatives as well such as:

 You can use any towel as long as it fits inside the box but still leaves enough space for the dishes.

 Use it for wrapping the dishes with it.
 Will be a lot harder to remove it than the newspaper but is a simple solution if you don’t have any alternative at the moment.

 Underwear and socks are the ultimate replacement of towels.
 You can use small clothes to fill the gaps in the moving box so the glasses don’t collide inside the cardboard container during transportation and lifting.